erincalhoun/elixir-no-all-hands/docs/phase1.rst

 1.5 Invite SAC and stakeholders
 ===============================
 Send out an email invite with the deadline for **registration**.

+You can find `an overview of the scientific advisory committee, stakeholder panel, and steering board <https://elixir.no/organization/organisation>`_ on the ELIXIR Norway website.

 ====================
 1.6 Invite the Board